tesseract-ocr/tessdoc/README.md

 ## 5.0.0.Alpha

 Tesseract **5.0.0.Alpha** source code is available in the 'master' branch of the [repository](https://github.com/tesseract-ocr/tesseract).
+The master branch is using 5.0.0 versioning because code modernization caused API compatibility issues with 4.x release.

 ### Compiling and Installation
 - [Compiling](Compiling.md)